MuroriM/parent-child-apps-communication-proof-of-concept/README.md

 ## Troubleshooting

-If you encounter errors on starting up either app, reset them using `meteor reset` and start them up again following the usage instructions.
+If you encounter errors on starting up either app, reset both apps using `meteor reset` and start them up again following the usage instructions.